 Enable the option in the Interactive Routing page of the Preferences dialog.

-When the Display Clearance Boundaries option is enabled, the no-go clearance area defined by the existing objects + the applicable clearance rule is displayed as shaded polygons, within a local viewing circle, as as you interactively
+When the Display Clearance Boundaries option is enabled, the no-go clearance area defined by the existing objects + the applicable clearance rule is displayed as shaded polygons, within a local viewing circle, as as you interactively route.

 If the Reduce Clearance Display Area option is disabled, the no-go clearance area is displayed for the entire layer, as shown in the animation below.